anprita/homework-r/README.md

 We created knited html file where you can see all codes and also the plots that we created through our codes.

+Index.pdf:
+We print the index.html file to pdf version.

 Index_su.R:

 Supria created this Rfile for exploring different plots by ownself.